Greenhouse Carbon Tax Relief Grant

 g applications until Tuesday, May 31, 2022.

 Through the Greenhouse Carbon Tax Relief Grant Program (GCTRG), the B.C. government provides carbon tax relief to B.C. commercial vegetable, floriculture, wholesale nursery and forest seedling operations.

-Please note that should the value of eligible applications to the 2021 intake exceed available funding, the Ministry of Agriculture, Food and Fisheries may adjust reimbursement levels to ensure all eligible applications are processed equitably.
+Please note that should the value of eligible applications to the 2022 intake exceed available funding, the Ministry may adjust reimbursement levels to ensure all eligible applications are processed equitably.

 Natural gas and propane consumed for heating and producing CO2 for the production of eligible crops within a production greenhouse is eligible.

 Fuel burnt for other purposes, such as heating residential, office, packing or processing area, or non-eligible crop production area, vehicles, forklifts or to produce electricity in a CHP engine - is ineligible.

 - Learn more about the program (PDF, 186KB)